hujhax/austin-improv-wiki/Shows/Strange Worlds Episodes/Strange Times -  The Pendant.md

+---
+description: "This was the second \"Strange Times\" story from Strange Worlds."
+---
 This was the second "Strange Times" story from [[Shows/Strange Worlds|Strange Worlds]].
 It was improvised on March 9th, 2013.

 ## Episode Summary